 RoadTracer is well-suited to map areas of the world where maps are frequently out of date, which includes both places with lower population and areas where there’s frequent construction.
 For example, existing maps for remote areas like rural Thailand are missing many roads.
 RoadTracer could help make them more accurate. – Mohammad Aizadeh, one of the paper’s co-authors told MIT news

 They have used NVIDIA Tesla V100 GPUs on the Amazon Web Services cloud and TensorFlow deep learning framework on the neural network on aerial images of 25 cities across six countries in North America and Europe.
 They have validated their neural work using the same GPUs that they used for the training by mapping 15 other cities.
-The MIT team said that if the area that they are trying to map have buildings, trees, shadows or anything of that sort, the whole process of deep learning mapping can suffer a great many errors.
+The MIT team said that if the area they are trying to map has buildings, trees, shadows, or anything of that sort, the whole process of deep learning mapping can suffer many errors.

-They will present their paper in June at the Conference on Computer Vision and Pattern Recognition in Salt Lake City, Utah.
+They will present their paper in June at the Computer Vision and Pattern Recognition Conference in Salt Lake City, Utah.